 JC: I love both, I mean, I would have a hard time giving up resort skiing because you become such a great skier crushing laps and learning how to go fast in different conditions.
 I think that’s really important to being a good skier.
 [Powder] is more intimate, even aside from the environment, it’s just so nice to be in the mountains and seeing how they react to the weather and snow.
 And, when you choose the line you’re hiking, you’re in there.
 It’s an amazing thing that’s so accessible now.

 I really want to try and help people have a safe experience.
 Because there is a danger now that the equipment is so accessible.
 I feel like a lot of people miss the whole safety aspect.
 Whether I create clinics or classes to help people stay safe out there and make good decisions.
 You could be the most prepared person, the most experienced person, but if you’re in the backcountry surrounded by groups of people who don’t have that same knowledge — you’re experiencing that danger just as much as they are.
 The more everybody can learn and be safer, the better.

 CC: Any advice or ideas for our readers or for people who want to pursue their passions, their dreams, live this adventure lifestyle and give back while doing it?

-JC: I think it’s very important to have a goal, access that goal, and look at what steps you need to get there.
+JC: I think it’s very important to have a goal, assess that goal, and look at what steps you need to get there.
 Let’s say you want to climb Everest.
 You can’t just go to Everest.
 You have to break it down, like, ‘Okay, I need to learn how to manage a rope, ice climb, carry a heavy pack.’
 Whatever your goal is, I think it’s smart to break it down into these small, bite sized chunks.
 And take it slow.
 That’s the thing I learned through this injury — patience and not needing to rush anything.
 Especially in the mountains.
 Because the mountains will always be there.
 And, they’ll be ready for you when you’re ready for them.